Skip to content

 That's why we are proud that all of our products do not contain any of our plastic or synthetic materials - meaning that they can be part of the solution.

-We use organic materials, like GOTS certified Organic Cotton to craft our ribbed bath mats and towels.
+We use organic materials, like GOTS certified Organic Cotton to craft our ribbed bath mats and ribbed towels.

 It is our aim to be completely plastic free by 2025; only our Diatomite Bath Mat comes with plastic packaging and we are constantly looking for a viable alternative that ensures the mat arrives in one piece.